samualon/samvim/README.md

 - A custom stylish startup screen
 - Automatic brackets (using autopairs)
 - See additions, changes, deletions, ... in git directories (using Gitsigns)
+## Installation
+1. Clone this repository to your ´.../appdata/local/´ folder and name the folder **nvim**.
+2. Install a terminal emulator that supports nerd fonts.
+3. Install all required dependencies[^1] (see below).
+4. Open the plugins.lua script located at ´.../appdata/local/lua/user/´ in Neovim and press ":w".
+Neovim will then install all necessary plugins.
+[^1]: Depending on the programming languages you use, you could have additional dependencies.
 ## Dependencies
 - Neovim (duhhh)
 - Clang